Tiling Triangles with $2\pi/3$ Angles: Conclusion and Future Work

 Our main contribution is focusing on \textbf{ideal trapezoids} as intermediate objects in a tiling.
 Our constructions give conjectured solutions to half of the remaining cases of (an extension of) our motivating Erd\"{o}s problem as listed in Figure~\ref{fig:beeson-incommensurable}.
 To make our intuition explicit: \begin{enumerate} \item We conjecture that in these cases, $T$ can be partitioned into two types of "macro-tiles": ideal trapezoids and triangles similar to $R$, as in Figures~\ref{fig:equilateral-construction-1}, \ref{fig:arithmetic-construction}, etc. \item We propose that the tileability of an ideal trapezoid essentially comes down to Proposition~\ref{prop:trapezoid-2}. \end{enumerate}

 With specific tiles $(3,5,7)$ and $(5,8,7)$, we demonstrate our results in Table~\ref{tab:incommensurable-constructions}.

-The next step is to study and hopefully prove Conjecture~\ref{conj:equilateral}.
+The most ``obvious'' next step is to study and prove Conjecture~\ref{conj:equilateral}; all the other Conjectures come from the same root.
 As an intermediate step, it would be interesting (and probably required) to prove the converse to Proposition~\ref{prop:trapezoid-2}.
 That is, \begin{conj} Let $ABCD$ be an ideal trapezoid and $(a,b,c)$ be as required from our setup (that is, pairwise coprime integers with $c^2 = a^2 + b^2 + ab)$.
 Then $ABCD$ can be tiled by $(a,b,c)$ if and only if $x > c^2-a-b$ and $(ab)|y$. \end{conj}

-It would be very interesting to prove that all tilings of interest to us can be taken to be integers as in our assumption in Section~\ref{sec:prelims}.
-Note that most of our constructions involve an equilateral triangle as part of the intermediate tiling (for which \cite{laczkovich2012tilings} has proven commensurable sides), so any construction where this rationality assumption is not satisfied would have to avoid using an equilateral triangle as an intermediary.